FirelyTeam/firely-docs-firely-server/features_and_tools/pubsub.rst

 * If Firely Server or any of the other applications communicating with it is down, the messages will aggregate in the message broker and get processed as soon as the service is up again.

 .. attention::
   Correct configuration and maintenance of the message broker is not part of the service provided by Firely.
-We strongly advice to consider this set-up carefully in order to prevent data loss.
+We strongly advise you to consider this setup carefully in order to prevent data loss.

 .. note::
   PubSub currently supports only RabbitMQ.
 AzureServiceBus support is coming later.

 .. note::
   PubSub can be tested using the evaluation license for Firely Server.
 It is also included in the enterprise license for Firely Server.
+Your license allows the use of PubSub if "http://fire.ly/vonk/plugins/pubsub" is included in the plugins list of the license file.

 .. _pubsub_configuration:

 Configuration
 -------------

-You can enable PubSub by including the plugin into the pipeline options of the Firely Server `appsettings.instance.json` file:
+You can enable PubSub by including the plugin in the pipeline options of the Firely Server `appsettings.instance.json` file:

 .. code-block::